 Since 1983, federal law has required utilities to pay fees into a fund meant to finance permanent nuclear waste storage that never materialized.

-But on Tuesday morning, the U.S. Court of Appeals for the District of ...
+But on Tuesday morning, the U.S. Court of Appeals for the District of Columbia said ...